Lighting is all about ecology.

 Red aquatic plants in freshwater aquariums add color to the landscape.
 Intense light is needed to keep the plants red.
 Red aquatic plants appear red because the anthocyanins in their cells are colored.
 Anthocyanin is also an accessory pigment that absorbs excess light energy to protect other organelles, especially DNA, from sun damage.
 Therefore, providing strong light is an important condition to keep anthocyanin active.

-To sum up, white light with balanced energy supply in the range of 400-700nm within PAR is an appropriate choice for Aquarium lighting, and strong light for red aquatic plants.
+To sum everything up, white light with balanced energy supply in the range of 400-700nm within PAR is an appropriate choice for Aquarium lighting, and strong light is necessary for red aquatic plants.

 The photosynthesis of corals is mainly dependent on zooxanthella, which is symbiotic with coral polyps.